-- As regards fishing activities, the obligations to adopt measures to minimise adverse effect on the conservation status of cetaceans, to prevent fishing gear from be discarded or left adrift at sea, to require the immediate release of cetaceans caught incidentally in fishing gears. - As regards activities in general which may affect cetaceans, the obligation to carry out an environmental impact assessment as a basis for allowing or prohibiting the continuation or the future development of activities such as fishing, offshore exploration and exploitation, nautical sports, tourism and cetacean watching, as well as establishing conditions under which such activities may be conducted. - As regards pollution, the obligations to regulate the discharge at sea of pollutants believed to have adverse effects on cetaceans and to adopt within the framework of other appropriate legal instruments stricter standards for such pollutants. - As regards the assessment and management appropriate remedial measures. - As regards habitat protection, the obligation cetaceans. - As regards research and monitoring, the ob stranded, wounded or sick cetaceans. - As regards capacity building, collection and dissemination of information, training and education, the obligation to cooperate to develop systems for collecting data on observations, incidental catches, strandings, epizootics and other phenomena. - □ As regards responses to emergency situations, the obligation to prepare emergency plans. - □ As regards institutions, the obligation to create or strengthen national institutions with a view to furthering the implementation of ACCOBAMS. - As regards the functioning of ACCOBAMS, the obligations to designate a focal point and prepare reports on the implementation of the agreement.
+- □ As regards fishing activities, the obligations to adopt measures to minimise adverse effect on the conservation status of cetaceans, to prevent fishing gear from be discarded or left adrift at sea, to require the immediate release of cetaceans caught incidentally in fishing gears. - As regards activities in general which may affect cetaceans, the obligation to carry out an environmental impact assessment as a basis for allowing or prohibiting the continuation or the future development of activities such as fishing, offshore exploration and exploitation, nautical sports, tourism and cetacean watching, as well as establishing conditions under which such activities may be conducted. - □ As regards pollution, the obligations to regulate the discharge at sea of pollutants believed to have adverse effects on cetaceans and to adopt within the framework of other appropriate legal instruments stricter standards for such pollutants. - ☐ As regards the assessment and management of human-cetaceans interactions, the obligation to take appropriate remedial measures. - □ As regards habitat protection, the obligation to establish and manage specially protected areas for cetaceans. - □ As regards research and monitoring, the obligation to develop systematic research programmes on dead, stranded, wounded or sick cetaceans. - As regards capacity building, collection and dissemination of information, training and education, the obligation to cooperate to develop systems for collecting data on observations, incidental catches, strandings, epizootics and other phenomena. - □ As regards responses to emergency situations, the obligation to prepare emergency plans. - □ As regards institutions, the obligation to create or strengthen national institutions with a view to furthering the implementation of ACCOBAMS. - □ As regards the functioning of ACCOBAMS, the obligations to designate a focal point and prepare reports on the implementation of the agreement.